 Well, these are pretty much all the methods that we can imagine to help you decrease video file size with much less quality loss.

 On top of that, you must also know that in a video file, there are not just the video images, but also include some other types of data, such as the audio codec and audio data, captions, menus, chapters, and so on.
 Changing them can also help us make the whole video file smaller.
-However, mostly, they just take up a quite minimal amount of the whole video file, so in this post, we do not take them into consideration and discussion.
+However, mostly, they just take up a quite minimal amount of the whole video file, so in this post, we did not take them into consideration and discussion.